Forms of Macular Degeneration

-Obviously, at this point in time, there are as many different approaches to treating wet ARMD as there are retina specialists.
+Obviously, at this point in time, there are as many different approaches to treating wet AMD as there are retina specialists.
 At The Eye Institute, we individualize the treatment to best fit the patient and one doctor will often employ different approaches depending upon the situation.
 Your physician may even suggest switching medications if the circumstances warrant it.
 Since there are so many treatment options, it is imperative for you to be well informed.
-Our retina specialists will carefully review your choices and, working together, will devise a treatment plan that will best serve your needs.
+Our Retina Specialists will carefully review your choices and, working together, will devise a treatment plan that will best serve your needs.

 Ongoing research investigating the causes and treatment of AMD remains one of the major efforts of the ophthalmology community.
 Dr. Kirsch is the Principal Investigator for the evaluation of two new potential medications for wet AMD.
 The results of the studies should be available in the near future.
 The Eye Institute of West Florida is committed to providing our patients with every opportunity to benefit from the most advanced and current treatments available and will continue participating in clinical research studies in the future.